Eid al-Fitr: Maldives

-Celebration in the Maldives include cultural performances such as fire performances.
+Celebration in the Maldives include cultural performances.

 Southeast Asia

 Indonesia

 Eid is known in Indonesia as Hari Raya Idul Fitri, or more popularly as Lebaran, and is a national holiday.
 People return to their home town or city (an exodus known as mudik) to celebrate with their families and to ask forgiveness from parents, in-laws, and other elders.
 Festivities start the night before with chanting the Takbir and lighting lamps.
-On the day itself, after Eid prayer in the morning, zakat alms for the poor are distributed in the mosques.
+On the day itself, before Eid prayer in the morning, zakat alms for the poor are distributed in the mosques.
 People gather with family and neighbors in traditional clothing and have a special Lebaran meal.
 Children are given money in colourful envelopes.
 Later, it is common for Muslims in Indonesia to visit the graves of relatives to ritually clean the grave.
-Muslims also visit the living in a special ritual called Halal bi-Halal sometime during or several days after Idul Fitri.
+Muslims also visit the living in a special ritual called Halal bihalal sometime during or several days after Idul Fitri.

+In Indonesia, special dishes include ketupat, rendang, opor ayam and gulai are served with gathering with other people and give some money to their relatives.

 Lebaran continues with drumming and street parades.